VIRTUAL POWER PLANT ROLLS OUT TO 1000 MORE HOMES

-Tesla with support from the South Australian government is developing a network of at least 50,000 home solar PV and Powerwall battery systems across South Australia – all working together to form the world’s largest virtual power plant.
+Tesla with support from the South Australian Government is developing a network of up to 50,000 home solar PV and Powerwall battery systems across South Australia – all working together to form the world’s largest virtual power plant.

-The new 250 megawatt virtual power plant is designed to:
+The new virtual power plant of potentially 250 megawatts, is designed to:

 - lower energy prices

 - increase grid stability

 - provide protection during a grid outage

 - increase customers’ visibility of their energy use

 - support South Australia’s transition to a renewables-based economy.